ChronoByte404/ChronoByte404/README.md

-###Hi there, I'm Cipher! 👋
+## Hi there, I'm Cipher! 👋

 Welcome to my GitHub profile.
-I'm an 18-year-old AI student and passionate programmer.
+I'm an 18-year-old AI student and programmer.

 🔭 Currently, I'm focused on developing Janex, an AI framework designed for building powerful language models and intent classifiers.